 The Christian leadership degree prepares graduates for service positions with the church or ministry, combining knowledge in theology, Bible studies, and general leadership.
 The business management program offers a Christian approach to general principles of business, including marketing, finance, human resources, and leadership.
 The psychology program offers a broad overview of various psychological theories and approaches, including abnormal psychology, social psychology, and family systems.
 All four programs include a liberal arts core that introduces fundamental topics in the humanities, along with a Bible studies core that covers topics in interpretation methods and Pauline epistles.

 Barclay is nationally accredited by the Higher Learning Commission (HLC).

 12. Central Christian College of Kansas

 Associated with the Free Methodist Church, Central Christian is one of the top online colleges in Kansas, offering professionally focused online degrees at the associate and bachelor’s level.
 The school hosts two associate programs: a general associate of arts and an associate of arts in criminal justice that prepare students to begin a career immediately after graduation.

 At the bachelor’s level, students select from five programs: healthcare administration, organizational leadership, psychology, business administration, or criminal justice.
 All programs use a flexible, asynchronous delivery format that requires no set login times and enables students to complete work when it fits into their schedule.
 Central Christian also offers all courses completely online, making it possible to complete a degree without ever visiting campus.
 Online students receive a generous selection of support services, including personalized academic advising and library resources.

-Central Christian is regionally accredited from the Higher Learning Commission (HLC).
+Barclay College is regionally accredited by the Higher Learning Commission (HLC).